Mirantis/k0rdent-enterprise-docs-publish/docs/admin/kof/kof-install.md

 with your own registry.

 > NOTICE:
-> Currently Grafana and ingress-nginx will not work in an air-gapped environment.
+> Currently Grafana and `ingress-nginx` will not work in an air-gapped environment.
 > We plan to fix it in the patch release.
+> The workaround for `cert-manager` is documented in the [Management Cluster](#management-cluster) section.

 Create the `global-values.yaml` file: